-As described above, the program deficit decreased from \$340.3 million as of June 30, 2020, to \$238.3 million as of June 30, 2021.
-Based on the actuarial assumptions used during the June 30, 2020 actuarial soundness valuation and actual tuition payments, refunds and fees, the deficit was expected to increase to \$359.9 million.
-The primary factor which caused the deficit to decrease by \$121.6 million compared to the expected deficit was gains due to actual investment returns that were more than expected (an actual rate of return more than the assumption of 5.75 percent used in the last actuarial valuation).
-This also contributed to the ultimate investment return rate being pushed forward two years from 2025 to 2027, which decreased the deficit.
-In addition to the investment return gain, the program deficit decreased due to (1) a \$30 million State appropriation from the General Revenue Fund during fiscal year 2021, (2) assumption changes including the decrease to the tuition and fee increase assumption, (3) tuition and fee increases that were less than expected (increases that were lower than the assumption of 4.75 percent used in the last actuarial valuation) and (4) other demographic experience (which includes deviations in actual contract beneficiary experience from our assumptions related to rates of enrollment and utilization of benefits and contract terminations and refunds).
+As described above, the program deficit decreased from \$238.3 million as of June 30, 2021, to \$28.0 million as of June 30, 2022.
+Based on the actuarial assumptions used during the June 30, 2021 actuarial soundness valuation and actual tuition payments, refunds and fees, the deficit was expected to increase to \$250.8 million.
+The primary factor which caused the deficit to decrease by \$222.8 million compared to the expected deficit was the \$250 million State appropriation from the General Revenue Fund during fiscal year 2022.
+In addition to the additional State appropriation, the program deficit decreased due to (1) assumption changes including the decrease to the tuition and fee increase assumption and the change in the investment return assumption, (2) tuition and fee increases that were less than expected (increases that were lower than the assumption of 4.50 percent used in the last actuarial valuation) and (3) other demographic experience (which includes deviations in actual contract beneficiary experience from our assumptions related to rates of enrollment and utilization of benefits and contract terminations and refunds and lower projected future administrative expenses compared to the previous actuarial valuation).
+These gains were offset by a loss due to actual investment returns that were less than expected (an actual rate of return less than the assumption of 5.25 percent used in the last actuarial valuation).

-The funded ratio increased from 63.4 percent as of June 30, 2020, to 70.6 percent as of June 30, 2021.
+The funded ratio increased from 70.6 percent as of June 30, 2021, to 95.9 percent as of June 30, 2022.